 An experienced lawyer can help guide you through your options.
 Generally, there are three independent paths.
 One is the criminal justice system, which begins by reporting the sexual assault to the police.
 The second is the administrative system, which begins by reporting the sexual assault to the health care provider’s licensing board.
 The last is the civil justice system, which begins by filing a lawsuit.

 The first two systems are responsible for making sure the health care provider does not assault any other patients.
 The civil justice system exists to hold the health care provider, and their employer, accountable for their actions.
 It is there to provide financial compensation to cover the cost of medical care and therapy that may be associated with an incident of this kind, compensate you for the psychological trauma you experienced and may continue to experience, and help you rebuild and move forward.

 Additionally, there are trained professionals to help you deal with the trauma and embarrassment, anxiety, and depression.
 We realize it can be daunting to trust another health care provider, especially with these sensitive issues, but a carefully chosen professional can make a huge difference in how this affects you.

-If you were sexually assaulted by a health care provider, contact a lawyer now.
+If you were sexually assaulted by a health care provider, contact a sexual assault lawyer now.